Clubhouse: What’s in it for B2B brands?

 The app is focused on learning from others, sharing experiences and creating meaningful connections with people who share similar interests.

-If you’ve got this far, you’re probably thinking it has some major potential for B2B brands.
+If you’ve got this far, you probably think it has some major potential for B2B brands.
 While the app is still new and we are still learning, Richard and I see the following ways B2B brands can jump on the Clubhouse bandwagon:

 This is what social apps are made for!